cryptoadong/StealthPay-js/README.md

 ## Concepts

-This section gives an overview of how different parts of SPayment work.
-When applicable, we link to the corresponding FAQ question on the SPayment website which may provide additional information.
+This section gives an overview of how different parts of StealthPay work.
+When applicable, we link to the corresponding FAQ question on the StealthPay website which may provide additional information.

 For an introduction and background on elliptic curve cryptography, see the references below: